Leaderboard

 1 point

-20. Amusing to think the only thing 'exclusive' here is the throwaway box.
+Amusing to think the only thing 'exclusive' here is the throwaway box.
 LEGO has rereleased characters from the Minifigures line before with brick calendars, accessory packs, and similar odd items through Shop-at-Home or their physical locations but those items at least included some kind of actual build and usually only the figure minus his/hers unique accessories therefore there still was something missing you could only acquire by buying the original blind packs.
 I suppose this is simply running off the minifigure cube principal tried with Target now somewhat with Toys R Us so it is just a box and character though honestly I believe they missed an opportunity for a buildable chicken coop.
-Also could have featured the latest egg piece from Angry Birds as well.
+Also could have featured the latest egg piece from Angry Birds as well.1 point

 1 point